CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    > **Note**: You can perform this task only after finishing task 2 and task 3.

-1. You can perform a sample attack on your application by passing this `?q=<script>` value at the end of the web application URL or IP address.
+You can perform a sample attack on your application by passing this `?q=<script>` value at the end of the web application URL or IP address.

-1. Now pass the value `?q=<script>` at the end of your **Application Gateway** IP and try browsing it.
-You can observe the web application can be still accessible.
+1. Now pass the value `?q=<script>` at the end of your **Application Gateway** IP and try browsing it using browser.
+You can observe that the web application is accessible.

    > **Note**: Your browsing URL value should look like ```http://20.185.224.102/?q=<script>```